Gender Identity Policy

 The School will ensure that staff utilizes language and educational resources and approaches that are inclusive, developmentally appropriate and respectful of diverse gender identities and gender expressions.

-The School will provide professional development opportunities to staff to develop the awareness, knowledge, skills and attitudes necessary to deliver a curriculum that is inclusive of transgender persons, identify and address transphobic discriminatory attitudes and behaviours, and support and advocate for the needs of students whose real or perceived identity is transgender.
+The School will provide professional development opportunities to staff to develop the awareness, knowledge, skills and attitudes necessary to deliver a curriculum that is inclusive of transgender and non-binary persons, identify and address transphobic discriminatory attitudes and behaviours, and support and advocate for the needs of students whose real or perceived identity is transgender or non-binary.

 Admissions